haotiangu/Robost_Vision_Based_Object_Tracking_System/README.md

 This repository contains code for defending the black box attack for autonomous driving or flight.
 We embedded an attacker which attack the object localization part of the CNN object detecter.
 A FPRN proposed by us also has been embedded inside the package to defend this attack.
 The proposed FPRN make sure the vision based object tracking to move system perform normally even under the random black box attack.

-Autoflight for tracking an detected object to move can be found here -> https://www.youtube.com/watch?v=E_bgRGCXYG4 Online image attack simulaiton video can be found here -> https://www.youtube.com/watch?v=mLpQ3nOqwrU The FPRN for defending the black box attack can be found here -> https://www.youtube.com/watch?v=MOgg8s-5LVc

 # TANGO-ESRGAN